ChemistZee/twitter_dataset_data_wrangling/README.md

+Project Overview
-This project will feature data gathered from two main sources; udacity classroom and twitter API.
-The aim of this project is to gather relevant data, assess the data for tidiness and dirtiness, document cleaning operations, clean data, and make useful visualizations and report relevant conclusions.
+This project utilizes data collected from two primary sources: the Udacity classroom and the Twitter API.
+The goal is to:
+Collect and consolidate relevant datasets
+Assess data quality and structure (tidiness vs. messiness) Document and perform data cleaning procedures
+Conduct exploratory data analysis and visualization Report key insights and conclusions
+Repository Contents
+This repository contains two PDF documents:
+Wrangling Report — Details the steps taken to assess, clean, and prepare the data.
+Act Report — Summarizes key observations and visualizations derived from the dataset.